marcomacchia99/TIAGo_Object_Grasping/README.md

 ### Pick client

-As already mentioned, this node deals with managing what the robot has to do throughout the simulation.
+As already stated, this node deals with managing what the robot has to do throughout the simulation.
 To do this we used the __SimpleActionClient__ library to use [PlayMotion](http://wiki.ros.org/Robots/TIAGo/Tutorials/motions/play_motion), thanks to which we were able to send a goal to reach a certain position with an adequate configuration of the robot's joints and then perform a certain action; we used trajectory_msgs.msg package that defines messages for pointing out robot trajectories, so to adjust some movements more accurately or to make the robot move specific parts, such as the head to find the object; an __ApproachObject__ service created by us as follows:

 *geometry_msgs/Pose pose*